secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/classes/parameter_call/README.md

-A class method is assigned parameters which are called.
+A class method is assigned parameters which are then called.